minprog/cs50x-1718-1819/sections/03 Search/Linear-Search.md

     find-linear.c
 # Specification

 Write a program that can find a needle in a haystack using linear search.
 Remember linear search?
-Linear search is the simplest search algorithm.
-It goes through the elements of a list (array), one by one, and checks if it is equal to the element we’re looking for.
-It continues this process until the element is found (yay!) or the end of the list is reached (in which case the element is decidedly not found).
+It is the slow way of going through the phone book.
+You start with the first name in the book and you go through the book name after name until you find the person you were looking for.

-The haystack in our case, is an array of integers, and the needle an integer.
+In our case, we’ll not be looking for names in a phone book, but a number (integer) in a list (array).
+For the purpose of this exercise we’ll call our array the *haystack* and our number the *needle*.
 The output of the program should look something like this (where the underlined numbers denote the user input):

     $ ./find-linear 42